 Enquiries about the duties of the post should be sent to email@example.com.
 Information about the Division and MSc(SED) Programme can be obtained at https://www.arch.hku.hk/programmes_/dla/; https://fac.arch.hku.hk/mscsed/.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

 The University only accepts online applications for the above post.
 Applicants should apply online and upload an up-to-date C.V.
-Review of applications will start as soon as possible and continue until June 30, 2023, or until the post is filled, whichever is earlier.
+Review of applications will start as soon as possible and continue until June 30, 2023 (extended to October 31, 2023), or until the post is filled, whichever is earlier.